From Engineering Policy Guide

 750.2.11 Data Required on Plans

-In addition to the type, size and length of the culvert certain design data are shown on the construction plans.
-Among these data are; the drainage area of the watershed, the design discharge, and the design frequency and the overtopping flood.
+In addition to the type, size and length of the culvert certain design data are shown on the construction plans for crossroad culverts.
+This data can also be provided for entrance culverts when deemed appropriate.
+Among these data are the drainage area of the watershed, the design discharge, the design frequency and the overtopping flood.
 The following is an example of how these data may be presented on the plans:

 - D.A. = 70 ac.